 What to Expect at Your Office Visit

-The health care provider will perform a physical exam.
-This will include a detailed look at the mouth and gums.
+The provider will perform a physical exam.
+This will include a detailed look at your child's mouth and gums.
 You will be asked questions such as:

-An infant with delayed or absent tooth formation may have other symptoms and signs that define a specific syndrome or condition.
+An infant with delayed or absent tooth formation may have other symptoms and signs that indicate a specific medical condition.

-Diagnostic tests are not often needed.
-Most of the time, delayed tooth formation is a normal finding.
-Dental x-rays are sometimes needed.
+Medical tests are not often needed.
+Most of the time, delayed tooth formation is normal.
+Dental x-rays may be done.